-Before installing the DIGI9636, please make sure the computer is switched off and the power cable is disconnected from the mains supply.
+Before installing the DIGI9652, please make sure the computer is switched off and the power cable is disconnected from the mains supply.
 Inserting or removing a PCI card while the computer is in operation can cause irreparable damage to both motherboard and card!

 - 1. Disconnect the power cord and all other cables from the computer. - 2.
 Remove the computer's housing.
 Further information on how to do this can be obtained from your computer's instruction manual. - 3.
-Important: Before removing the DIGI9636 from its protective bag, discharge any static in your body by touching the metal chassis of the PC. - 4.
-Insert the DIGI9636 firmly into a free PCI slot, press and fasten the screw. - 5.
-Replace the computer's housing. - 6.
+Important: Before removing the DIGI9652 from its protective bag, discharge any static in your body by touching the metal chassis of the PC. - 4.
+Connect the DIGI9652 card with the Expansion Board using the supplied flat ribbon cable.
+Note: The connectors on the cable cannot be plugged in the wrong way round. - 5.
+Insert the DIGI9652 firmly into a free PCI slot, press and fasten the screw. - 6.
+Insert the Expansion Board and fasten the screw. - 7.
+Replace the computer's housing. - 8.
 Reconnect all cables including the power cord.